3000 S. Paradise Rd., Las Vegas, NV

 For the classic Vegas experience, visit the Westgate Las Vegas Resort & Casino, where both business and leisure travelers are offered gourmet and casual restaurants, first-rate entertainment and world-class gaming action, as well as easy access to the Strip via the Las Vegas Monorail.

 With a long history in the city, the Westgate Las Vegas, which was formerly the LVH - Las Vegas Hotel & Casino, originally opened as the International Hotel in 1969 and served as the venue where Elvis Presley broke all Vegas show attendance records.
 Nostalgic photographs of the musical maverick and a bronze statue of him remain on display.
 The hotel continues to attract well-known entertainers today.
-In addition to the big names, "Raiding the Rock Vault" appears in the main theater while "The King" starring Trent Carlini is featured in the Shimmer Cabaret.
+In the Shimmer Cabaret you can see "The King" starring Trent Carlini and "Neil Diamond: The Tribute" starring Ron Garrett.
+On Oct.
+1, 2014, "Purple Reign: THE Prince Tribute" will debut starring Jason Tenner.

 After an evening of entertainment, unwind inside the hip Tempo lounge or sit by the bar outside the lounge at a table overlooking the gaming floor.
 Vince Neal's Tatuado Restaurant & Cantina hosts two rollicking happy hours each night, during which you can enjoy an array of tequilas, signature margaritas, beers and appetizers -- like fish tacos and nachos.